 “The incidence rate, along with other factors, including the reluctance of at-risk patients to systematically come to the research center for blood sampling, complicates the collection of samples to identify markers for early diagnosis.
 A possible solution could be the use of biomaterial that does not require medical personnel for its collection, such as saliva.
 We proved that saliva is a promising source of exosomal and non-exosomal microRNAs.
 Exosomal microRNAs have shown a strong association with primary liver cancer in saliva samples,” says Petkevich.

-Featured Image: RUDN University doctors examined markers of liver cancer and found that the disease can be recognized by RNA fragments in saliva and blood.
+Featured Image: RUDN University doctors examined genetic markers for liver cancer and found that the disease can be recognized by RNA fragments in saliva and blood.
 Illustration: RUDN University